maxiepax/go-via/README.md

 You can now browse to the web-frontend on the ip of the interface you specified, and the port 8080.

 <h3> Option 2: docker container </h3>
-To run this container on a ubuntu 21.04 server, do the following:
+To run this container on a ubuntu 21.04 server, do the following:<br>

 install docker-ce, instructions found here: https://docs.docker.com/engine/install/ubuntu/